fairlearn/fairlearn-proposals/ui/migration.md

 In general, this opens up Fairlearn to be the "core" library around which anyone can build any type of UI that they find useful.
+Additionally, the new UI repository will be open source and accept contributions as long as they comply with the somewhat stricter requirements due to the cloud integration.